Project Persei

 A frozen Earth, a clouded sky

-The silence of space is its own enemy.
+Space is quiet.
+Stay there too long and the silence becomes its own enemy.
 Your mind is a system you have to maintain.

 Reality vs. conspiracy